Production Coordinators

 Do your coordinators handle travel bookings?

-Here is how the picture comes together.
-Yes, our coordinators manage all travel logistics including flights, hotels, ground transport, and per diems.
-They set up arrivals and departures within Saudi Arabia, handle last-minute changes, and make sure all travel records is full.
+Yes.
+Our coordinators manage all travel logistics.
+That covers flights, hotels, ground transport, and per diems.
+They set up arrivals and departures within Saudi Arabia.
+They handle last-minute changes.
+They keep all travel records complete.

 Do your coordinators speak English?

-Yes, our coordinators are fluent English and Arabic speakers skilled with global shoots.
-They handle Saudi cultural protocols, government needs, and communication with local vendors and the Saudi Film Commission.
+Yes.
+Our coordinators speak fluent English and Arabic.
+They are skilled with global shoots.
+They handle Saudi cultural rules and government needs.
+They also talk with local vendors and the Saudi Film Commission.

 Related Services